PedroLopes/teaching-utils/gear-generator/README.txt

 ===What is this?

-This is source code (C code) for a very simple, yet powerful, grew generator.
+This is source code (C code) for a very simple gear generator.

 ===How did you make it?

-This is a derived code from the project below.
+This is a derived code from the project below (by Dries Pruimboom).
 It seems to have been lost in the mist of the interwebz, so I guess this tiny project also aims at keeping it alive.

-Which means… license remains as bellow (original README below).
+Which means that the license remains as bellow (original README was included below).

-End.

 =============================================================================